ROADMAP TO SUCCESS

 • Specialty freight

-While load boards can help fill gaps and reduce deadhead miles, relying too heavily on them can reduce profitability due to increased competition and lower freight rates.
+However, relying too heavily on load boards can reduce profitability because of competition and lower rates.

 Becoming a Government Contractor